ipitio/closure/README.md

 sudo bash start.sh
 ```

-3. On a Hub or HAAS, add a Spoke or SAAH peer.
+3. On a Hub or HaaS, add a Spoke or SaaH peer.

-Set a Hub or HAAS up first, so you can generate the necessary peer configuration for a Spoke or SAAH.
-Drop that configuration in the Spoke's or SAAH's `wireguard/config/wg_confs` directory as part of its Step 2.
+Set a Hub or HaaS up first, so you can generate the necessary peer configuration for a Spoke or SaaH.
+Drop that configuration in the Spoke's or SaaH's `wireguard/config/wg_confs` directory as part of its Step 2.

-To finish adding the SAAH peer to a HAAS, run `add.sh` (as described below) for it, after step 3, with `-a` to correctly set the peer's AllowedIPs.
-Then add an `SERVER_ALLOWEDIPS_PEER_[SAAH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` minus the peer's IP and run `sudo bash restart.sh`.
+To finish adding the SaaH peer to a HaaS, run `add.sh` (as described below) for it, after step 3, with `-a` to correctly set the peer's AllowedIPs.
+Then add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` minus the peer's IP and run `sudo bash restart.sh`.
 This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.

 > [!IMPORTANT]
-> Remember to forward a port to your Hub or SAAH, which listens on 51820 by default.
+> Remember to forward a port to your Hub or SaaH, which listens on 51820 by default.
 Use 443 on your router to bypass some basic firewall filters.

 ### Maintenance